H3rby7/spotlight/aoa/README.md

 - [ ] Visualize IQ data in excel or something
 - [ ] Interpret Data / Use one of the AoA algorithms

-Then get a movinghead and wire it up.

 ## Reads